VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 }
 ```

 Notice that the method returns either `true` or `false`.
-If a `handlePropagatedMessage` returns `true`, the propagation of the message is halted, preventing other [Actors](/documentation/api/class-actor/) from reacting to it.
-Since only one of the paddles must be controlled by the player, the method halts the propagation of the `kMessageKeypadHoldDown` message, but allows other messages to continue to be propagated by returning `false`.
+If a `handlePropagatedMessage` implementation returns `true`, the propagation of the message is halted, preventing other [Actors](/documentation/api/class-actor/) from reacting to it.
+Since only one of the paddles must be controlled by the player, we halt the propagation of the `kMessageKeypadHoldDown` message, but allow other messages to continue to be propagated by returning `false`.
 So, only the first instance of `Paddle` will move.

 Since we disabled the user input when changing the state in `TitleScreenState::processUserInput`, it is necessary to enable it again by calling `KeypadManager::enable` when the engine enters in the `PongState` :